Hyosung Aquila 125 Review: Cruiser Style in a Smaller Package

 Overall Score

-Rider wearing helmet viewing Hyosung Aquila Grand Voyage 125S
+Hyosung Aquila Review - Rider wearing Hedon helmet viewing Hyosung Aquila Grand Voyage 125S

 The GV 125 S should appeal to new and returning riders – Image: Nate Kwarteng

-If you follow me on social media you probably know, that for more than three years I’ve been riding a Thruxton 1200 R. It’s a torquey bike with nearly ten times the cubic capacity of the bike I was tasked with reviewing.
+If you follow me on social media you probably know, that since 2018, I’ve been riding a Thruxton 1200 R. It’s a torquey bike with nearly ten times the cubic capacity of the bike I was tasked with reviewing.

 Evidently, a mental adjustment of sorts was required on my behalf, in order to evaluate this Hyosung GV 125 S fairly.

 So in test-riding this mini v-twin cruiser, I attempted to place myself in the mind of a rider who might consider a 125cc cruiser.
-Essentially, I had to reconfigure my expectations of motorcycles, forget I’d ever experienced more torque and power than is necessary on a UK road.
+Essentially, I had to reconfigure my expectations of motorcycles and forget I’d ever experienced more torque and power than is necessary on a UK road.

 Admittedly, it took me longer to settle into this mindset than anticipated.
 Although, once I did I had a blast.